limewires/ProjectDOT/README.md

 You can now search usernames on here (check console) and you can automatically save your results, like Name, Address, Phone Number, IP, etc. to a .txt file.
 Here is a resource to find usernames if you prefer instead to use a different tool: instantusername.com

-V3 coming soon!
+V3 released!
 Check my github for updates.

 and finally; have fun.
   _    _                  _